DaneHarrison/Static-resume/README.md

 4. Click "Create Repository"

 ### Connecting VSCode to your GitHub
-5. Copy the HTTPS link provided in the blue Quick Setup box after your repository is created
+5. Copy the HTTPS link provided in the blue Quick Setup box after creating the repository

-6. Open VSCode

-7. Open a new terminal
+6. Open VSCode and a terminal

-8. Navigate to a directory to store your code
+7. Navigate to a directory to store your code

-9. Type the following into the command line: git clone **link**, note that **link** should be replaced by the content we copied in *step 5*
+8. Type the following into the command line: git clone **link**, note that **link** should be replaced by the content we copied in *step 5*

 ### Configuring Hugo
-10. Naviage [here](https://go.dev/doc/install), although we will not need this resource, by clicking on download, the name of the file tells us about our computer's architecture
+9. Naviage [here](https://go.dev/doc/install), although we will not need this resource, by clicking on download, the name of the file infroms us of our computer's architecture

-11. Navigate [here](https://github.com/gohugoio/hugo/releases) to find the most recent release of Hugo under *assets*.
-The release we choose will match your computer's operating system and architecture, which we discovered in *step 10*
+10. Navigate [here](https://github.com/gohugoio/hugo/releases) to find the most recent release of Hugo under *assets*.
+The release we choose will match your computer's operating system and architecture, which we discovered in *step 9*

-12. Copy the path of wherever the downloaded and extracted content is on your system
+11. Copy the path of wherever the downloaded and extracted content is on your system

-13. Search up environment variables on your computer
+12. Search up environment variables on your computer

-14. Add the path we copies in *step 12* to your environment variables
+13. Add the path we copied in *step 11* to your environments path

 ![setting the environment variable](gifs/settingVars.gif)

-15. Close and reopen VSCode and all active terminals
+14. Close and reopen VSCode and all active terminals

-16. Confirm hugo now works on your system by entering the following into any command line: hugo version
+15. Confirm hugo now works on your system by entering the following into any command line: hugo version

 <br>
 <br>